- About About

 Patients diagnosed with one of the following conditions may be eligible to register as medical cannabis patients in the state of Michigan:

-- cancer
+- Cancer

-- glaucoma
+- Glaucoma

-- hepatitis C
+- Hepatitis C

-- amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease)
+- Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s disease)

 - Crohn's disease

-- Alzheimer's disease
+- Agitation of Alzheimer’s disease

-- nail patella (NPS or Turner-Kiser syndrome)
+- Nail Patella (NPS or Turner-Kiser syndrome)

-- severe and chronic pain
+- Severe and chronic pain

-- severe nausea
+- Severe nausea

-- seizures, including those characteristic of epilepsy
+- Seizures, including but not limited to those characteristic of epilepsy

 Becoming a Patient as a Minor:

-Individuals under the age of eighteen in Michigan must receive certifications from two seperate physicians.
+Individuals under the age of eighteen in Michigan must receive certifications from two separate physicians.
 They must also provide proof of Michigan residency.
 A declaration of responsibility signed by the parent or legal guardian also certifies them as an official caregiver on behalf of the applying patient; signing this document acknowledges that you have been explained the risks of medical cannabis and will take on the responsibility of acquisition, dosage, and frequency of the medical use of cannabis by the patient.
 There is a $40 application fee for minors.

 Benefits of Being a Patient: